Yale professor creates list of businesses still operating in Russia

 Three major U.S. companies that were working with Russia as usual – McDonald’s, Starbucks and Coca-Cola – all suspended business Tuesday amid mounting pressure.

-As of Tuesday afternoon, these are the companies remaining in Russia with significant exposure:
+As of Wednesday morning, these are the companies remaining in Russia with significant exposure:

 - Abbott Labs